 Testing pH is the first half of learning how to adjust pH in hydroponics.
 The process is genuinely simple.

-- Take a small sample.
 Use the test tube included with your kit to draw approximately 5ml of nutrient solution from your reservoir.
+Don’t pour the whole reservoir into a larger container โ you only need a small sample.
+The remaining nutrient solution stays in your reservoir ready for adjustment.

 How do you actually adjust pH once you know the reading?